 - 7:00 = A very useful table on hair throughout the body and what percent is in anagen (growth) phase verusus telogen (resting) phase in each region of the body at any given time.
 Also presented is duration of hair growth phase by region of body.
-Just prior to this table Dr. Park also present interesting facts about hair.
+Just prior to this table, Dr. Park also lists interesting facts about hair.

 - 10:30 = He talks about hair loss being a sign of aging.
 Kind of true, but not always.
 Some people go bald in their 20s, but live very long lives, implying hair loss is not necessarily a sign of aging throughout the body.
 Also, some people who die of old age still have a very full head of hair.

 - 15:00 = He talks about grey hair being a sign of the destruction of melanocytes (make sure you read my post on the cure for grey hair).
 He then gets in to DNA damage, TGF-beta, apoptosis and other issues that impact hair pigmentation.
 He includes some charts in there that are beyond my understanding.

 - 16:30 = Quote – >”I would stop looking at the whole issue of testosterone and male pattern baldness…dry hole so to speak.
 Androgens are not the “root” cause of baldness.”
 All of us hair loss sufferers are sick of medications targeting dihydrotestosterone (DHT) and not curing hair loss.
 And none of us are going to get castrated to stop testosterone production.
 So this statement from Dr. Park cuts through the chase.
 Moreover, most of the new discoveries and research related to a hair loss cure that I have covered in the past 2.5 years do not involve targeting testosterone or DHT whatsoever.
 We have now moved beyond that area of research that has held us back for decades.
 Dr. Park made a great point, even though I am not sure if he knows of all the new research targeting other pathways to hair regeneration.